nogibjj/JamieLiu_Mini8/README.md

 - **Memory Usage**:
   - Rust’s memory usage is much lower compared to Python.
-  - The **Memory Savings (%)** demonstrates that memory savings range from `93.94%` for smaller inputs to around `76%` for larger ones.
+  - The **Memory Savings (%)** column demonstrates that memory savings range from `93.94%` for smaller inputs to around `76%` for larger ones.
 Rust remains consistently more memory-efficient

 ## Binary Download Link